If you’re not sure of the differences between USB-C vs Thunderbolt or between USB 3.0 vs USB 3.2, you’re not alone.

 You can expect the sustained real-world speeds to be close to 90% of the numbers mentioned above.
 But, again, things depend on the particular application.

 USB vs Thunderbolt: A quick recap

-You’ll note right away that the naming of USB 3.2 is a big mess.
+You’ll note right away in the table below that the naming of USB 3.2 is a big mess.
 It’s a good thing that the USB Implementers Forum finally got its act together with USB4.

 |Official Name||Year Released||Former Name||Port Type|

 USB 3.1 Gen 1

 |Type-A, USB-C||Type-B, USB-C||USB 2.0, USB 1.1||5 Gbps|